bioidiap/bob.pipelines/doc/sample.rst

 Sample and metadata
 -------------------

-Metadata can be added as keyword arguments in :any:`bob.pipelines.Sample`, like:
+Metadata can be added as keyword arguments in :any:`Sample`, like:

 .. doctest::